 What makes it a reverse mortgage?
-Unlike a traditional mortgage in which you pay the bank each month, in a reverse mortgage the bank pays you.
+Unlike a traditional mortgage in which you pay the bank each month, with a reverse mortgage the bank pays you.
 It helps you take advantage of the appreciated value of your house by serving as a loan that unlocks the equity in your home.
-You may use the income for any purpose.
 Choose from monthly payments or a line of credit that you can access whenever you need money.
 For many, it's a way to continue to live in your home while paying for the home healthcare you require.

 It's safe, convenient, and there will be no surprises.
 The reverse mortgage offered through our reverse mortgage lender, the Home Equity Conversion Mortgage (HECM), is insured and backed by the U.S. Department of Housing and Urban Development (HUD).
 It's a secure way to gain access to additional funds, which you may need if you're living on a limited income.

 Whether you're considering a reverse mortgage for yourself or for a loved one, we're here to help you with the process so you can meet your goals.
 With a reverse mortgage, you can live better in your golden years.
 Call us today, and we'll get started on an individualized plan to match your specific needs.
 To learn more, contact Sylvia Patterson, NMLS# 528441 at (203) 458-5414 or Kathy Duncan, NMLS# 844014 at (203) 458-5422.

 Disclosure: This is a third party product, will not be underwritten, funded or serviced by the Bank.
 This material is not from HUD or FHA and has not been approved by HUD or a government agency.